eosswedenorg/antelope-api-healthcheck/README.md

-# EOSIO API Healthcheck for HAProxy
+# Antelope API Healthcheck for HAProxy

-This program implements EOSIO healthcheck for HAProxy over TCP.
+This program implements Antelope healthcheck for HAProxy over TCP.

 ## Compiling